 “Simplicity is key in leadership.”

-In this week’s interview, Dr. Smith discusses his emphasis on Christian faith in education, outlined key skills that every student should receive in school, and talked about how an individual can influence the education system through good leadership practices.
+In this week’s interview, Dr. Smith discusses his emphasis on Christian faith in education, outlines key skills every student should receive in school, and talks about how an individual can influence the education system through good leadership practices.

 “Simplicity is key in leadership,” Dr. Smith shares.
 He believes that often, schools focus on too many special interest programs rather than putting primary effort into basics like reading, math, critical thinking, creativity, and technology.